 A “Greener” Alternative

 Hempcrete is exactly what it sounds like: an alternative to concrete that is made from hemp.
-Hempcrete is non-toxic unlike concrete, and actually removes carbon dioxide from the air because it’s made from plants.
-Being one of the fastest growing plants on earth that is pest resistant, the environmental impact of hemp production is also lower than traditional concrete.
+Hempcrete is non-toxic unlike concrete and actually removes carbon dioxide from the air because it’s made from plants.
+Being one of the fastest-growing plants on earth that are pest resistant, the environmental impact of hemp production is also lower than traditional concrete.
 Using hemp in construction could potentially offset the carbon footprint of the entire project.
 Long after construction, the hempcrete will continue to absorb carbon dioxide, which is known as carbon sequestration.
-Likewise, air quality inside the home would go unmatched.
+Likewise, the air quality inside the home would go unmatched.

 Why Choose Hemp?

 Using hempcrete in new and altered construction could revolutionize the business while protecting the environment.
 Conscientious builders in California are choosing to work with this fairly new technology.
-In California, energy efficiency in the building industry is an important goal towards reaching zero-net energy as a state.
-This is only an observation, but I would not be surprised if hempcrete eventually became part of California building code.
+In California, energy-efficient buildings are an important step towards reaching zero-net energy as a state.
+Looking to get a Certificate of Occupancy?
 At BarrierEnergy, we specialize in California’s energy efficiency building standards.
 As compliance testers, we stay on top of new codes, which are altered every three years.
-If you opt in for the use of hempcrete for environmental or functional reasons, please reach out to us.
+If you opt-in for the use of hempcrete for environmental or functional reasons, please reach out to us.
 We have access to a network of skilled architects and designers.
 We’d also be honored to perform energy efficiency testing on your home or business, which you would most likely pass with flying colors!